ansible/ansible/docs/docsite/rst/community/development_process.rst

   Features that were previously deprecated and are now removed.
 Displayed in both the changelogs and the :ref:`Porting Guides <porting_guides>`.

 **security_fixes**
   Fixes that address CVEs or resolve security concerns.
 Include links to CVE information.
-Displayed in both the changelogs and the :ref:`Porting Guides <porting_guides>`.

 **bugfixes**
   Fixes that resolve issues.